19hours/sg-statutes/Acts/Banking Act.md

 (B) the approval, authorisation, designation, recognition, registration or licence of which has been withdrawn, cancelled or revoked by the Authority or, in the case of a regulated financial institution in a foreign country or territory, by the regulatory authority in that foreign country or territory.

-(2) Notwithstanding the provisions of any other written law, where the Authority is satisfied that a director of a bank in Singapore which is incorporated in Singapore, or an executive officer of a bank in Singapore —
+(2) Despite the provisions of any other written law, where the Authority is satisfied that —

+(a) a director of a bank in Singapore which is incorporated in Singapore; or

+(b) an executive officer of a bank in Singapore,

+is not a fit and proper person to be a director or an executive officer (as the case may be), the Authority may, by notice in writing to the bank, direct the bank to remove the director or executive officer from his office or employment within such period as may be specified by the Authority in the notice, and the bank must comply with the notice.

+[Act 5 of 2016 wef 30/11/2018]

+(3) In assessing whether to direct a bank to remove a director or an executive officer from his office or employment under subsection (2), the Authority may consider any matter which it considers relevant, including (but not limited to) whether —

-(a) has wilfully contravened or wilfully caused the bank to contravene any provision of this Act;
+(a) he has wilfully contravened or wilfully caused the bank to contravene any provision of this Act;

-(b) has, without reasonable excuse, failed to secure the compliance of the bank with this Act, the Monetary Authority of Singapore Act (Cap.
-186) or any of the written laws set out in the Schedule to that Act; or
+(b) he has, without reasonable excuse, failed to secure the compliance of the bank with this Act, the Monetary Authority of Singapore Act (Cap.
+186) or any of the written laws set out in the Schedule to that Act;

-(c) has failed to discharge any of the duties of his office,
+(c) he has failed to discharge any of the duties of his office or employment; or

-the Authority may, if it thinks it necessary in the public interest or for the protection of the depositors of the bank, by notice in writing to the bank, direct the bank to remove the director or executive officer, as the case may be, from his office or employment within such period as may be specified by the Authority in the notice, and the bank shall comply with the notice.
+(d) his removal is necessary in the public interest or for the protection of the depositors of the bank.

-(3) Without prejudice to any other matter that the Authority may consider relevant, the Authority shall, when determining whether a director or an executive officer of a bank in Singapore has failed to discharge the duties of his office for the purposes of subsection (2)(c), have regard to such criteria as may be prescribed.
+[Act 5 of 2016 wef 30/11/2018]

 (4) Before directing a bank in Singapore to remove a person from his office or employment under subsection (2), the Authority shall —